vmware-tanzu/cartographer/rfc/rfc-0000-input-output-correlation.md

 * Resources must implement `observedGeneration` pattern;
 * It must be possible to determine if the resources are still processing (Unknown state, as per [Allow Resources to Report Status](https://github.com/vmware-tanzu/cartographer/pull/738)).
-* Great responsibility is placed on template authors to write correct `observedMatch` and health determination rules, as they can otherwise be misleading, and cause propagation of artifacts which are not truly correlated, or worse: unwanted artifacts.
+* Great responsibility is placed on template authors to write correct `correlationRules` and health determination rules, as they can otherwise be misleading, and cause propagation of artifacts which are not truly correlated, or worse: unwanted artifacts.

 # Prior Art